thatbudakguy/qg/adventures/city-of-danger.md

 + Ches 2, 1510 DR
 + Attack on Thentia
 + When the Riders of Thentia and Watchlord Gelduth Blackturret refuse to allow Mulmasterite navy ships to dock at the city, the Mulman forces open fire with an arcane weapon of tremendous power, destroying the Watchlord's tower.
 The next day, Watchlord Blackturret pledges Thentia's support for the Moonsea league.

-+ ???
-+ Thay joins the Moonsea League
 ```

 MORE IDEAS: